 - Buenos Aires Plan of Action on Technical Cooperation between Developing Countries (TCDC, 1978); - In 2004, the High-Level Committee on the Review of Technical Cooperation among Developing Countries spawned the High-level Committee on South-South Cooperation.
-Under the guidance of the High-Level Committee, the United Nations system has given priority to South-South and triangular cooperation as a fundamental form of the promotion of collaboration initiatives at the national, the regional and the inter-regional level; - In December 2009, the High-Level United Nations Conference on South-South cooperation, held in Nairobi, gave a considerable political boost to South-South and triangular cooperation, requesting that the organizations of the United Nations system make additional efforts toward ensuring fulfillment of the expectations of the member states in relation to support for this form of cooperation;
+Under the guidance of the High-Level Committee, the United Nations system has given priority to South-South and triangular cooperation as a fundamental form of the promotion of collaboration initiatives at the national, the regional and the inter-regional level; - In December 2009, the High-Level United Nations Conference on South-South cooperation, held in Nairobi, gave a considerable political boost to South-South and triangular cooperation, requesting that the organizations of the United Nations system make additional efforts toward ensuring fulfillment of the expectations of the member states in relation to support for this form of cooperation; - In 2010, the Nairobi Outcome Document, drawn up in 2009 and approved by the UN General Assembly in 2010, provided the most comprehensive and farreaching definition of South-South and triangular cooperation within the context of the United Nations system; - In this same year (2010) during the Global South-South Development Expo India, Brazil, and South Africa (IBSA) signed a Statement of Intent with the ILO on South-South and triangular cooperation in the area of decent work.
+The Statement reaffirms the intention to strengthen the ILO's South-South cooperation programme, looking to promote greater solidarity and equality amongst countries and peoples on labour matters;

-3Amorim, Anita (Coordinator), South-South Cooperation and Decent Work: Good Practices.
-ILO, Geneva, 2013.